franmaral/portfolio/docs/localization/aerospace-localization-specialist.md

 <img src="/portfolio/assets/images/asd_ste_100.png" alt="XML arbortext editor" width="350" height="350">

-A large part of my role as a documentation translator involves adhering to the Simplified Technical English specification ASD-STE100.
+A large part of my role as a documentation translator and localization specialist involves adhering to the Simplified Technical English specification ASD-STE100.
 This requires clear communication using a well-defined set of grammatical rules and approved terminology.

 I analyse source content to rewrite long, complex sentences into shorter structures for readability.
 Phrasal verbs and ambiguous words are avoided, while passive voice is minimised.
 Before translating, I simplify paragraphs using structured writing techniques that promote clarity.